roberddd/batchgenie/docs/index.md

 ### Feature Details

 - Easy one-click interface for instant use, while offering advanced customization options.
-- Both rendering and all utilities work with local and external assets, so you don't have to open each asset file individually when working with them.
+- Both rendering and all utilities work with local and external Assets, so you don't have to open each Asset file individually when working with them.

 - **Texture Import**:
     - Blazingly fast imports.